itu-cms-group/vural/README.md

+#in master there is the main project codes

-#Branches consist different codes (and Fritzing drawings for electronic devices)
+#branches consist different codes (and fritzing drawings for electronic devices) i created in process

-#Branches
+#branches
-#soundLevel: Determining the sound level with Arduino Uno and one microphone
+#soundLevel: determining the sound level with arduino uno and one microphone
-#angleFinder:Determining the direction of the sound with Arduino Uno and four microphones
+#angleFinder:determining the direction of the sound with arduino uno and four microphones